GeeNahz/fastapi-minimal-setup/README.md

 This project is a minimal setup for a fastapi project configured with sqlalchemy ORM for RDBMS integration and a user authentication and authorization, login and basic CRUD operations on the user object.

 I came up with this to save me the stress of the whole initial project setup processes.
-I guess I'm that lazy.
+I guess I'm that lazy😅.

 ---